OpenWines/Ontology/1.0/Winemaker.md

 [Schema.org](http://schema.org) already proposes a JSON-LD output for each entity it defines.

-## Extending other ontologies
+## Entity inheritance

+This `Winemaker` entity described here is an overlay on top of the core Schema's [Winery](https://schema.org/Winery) definition.
+The [`Winery`](https://schema.org/Winery) parent type definition on [Schema.org](https://schema.org)

+As of [JSON-LD spec](http://www.w3.org/TR/json-ld/), the `@vocab` property actually allows us to use such existing vocabulary in this new inherited entity definition.

-Ontologies namespaces, such as [Schema.org](http://schema.org), provide a core, basic vocabulary for describing the kind of entities the most common web applications need.
+[Schema.org](http://schema.org) in an ontologies namesspace that provides a core, basic vocabulary for describing the kind of entities the most common web applications need.
 There is often a need for more specialized and/or deeper vocabularies, that build upon the core.
 [Schema.org](http://schema.org) extension mechanisms facilitate the creation of such additional vocabularies.

 [See how Extension Mechanism works](https://schema.org/docs/extension.html) on Schema.org website.

-`@vocab` actually allows you to use an existing vocabulary in an inherited entity definition

-This entity is an overlay on top of the core Schema's [Winery](https://schema.org/Winery) definition.

 Example: